pypy/pypy/pypy/doc/stm.rst

   explicitly force a transaction break just before (and possibly after) each large atomic section, with ``time.sleep(0)``.

+* Forking the process is slow because the complete memory needs to be copied manually right now.

 .. _`report bugs`: https://bugs.pypy.org/